khs016/Python_Portfolio_kaitlyn_schumacher-/README.md

 # Python Portfolio Kaitlyn Schumacher
-This is the portfolio of python code that I learned during BISC 4503
+This is the portfolio of python code that I learned during BISC 4503 084 Fall Quarter 2025

 ## Analyzing Patient Data